Savvy stock market investors know that transaction fees can kill market gains.

 It’s hard to emphasize just how revolutionary this cost cutting is.
-Companies like Fundrise and RealtyShares have made it cheap to gain real estate exposure, but not to own real assets.
+Companies like Fundrise and CrowdStreet have made it cheap to gain real estate exposure, but not to directly own individual real assets.
 Roofstock actually cut the largest barrier to entry for real estate investors.

 Start Collecting Rents Right Away